Vincent Massey

-Massey was born into an influential Toronto family and was educated in Ontario and England, obtaining a degree in law and befriending future prime minister William Lyon Mackenzie King while studying at the University of Oxford.
+Massey was born into an influential Toronto family and was educated in Ontario and England, obtaining a degree in history and befriending future prime minister William Lyon Mackenzie King while studying at the University of Oxford.
 He was commissioned into the military in 1917 for the remainder of the First World War and, after a brief stint in the Canadian Cabinet, began his diplomatic career, serving in envoys to the United States and United Kingdom.
 Upon his return to Canada in 1946, Massey headed a royal commission on the arts between 1949 and 1951, which resulted in the Massey Report and subsequently the establishment of the National Library of Canada and the Canada Council of the Arts, among other grant-giving agencies.
 In 1952 he was appointed Governor General by King George VI on the recommendation of Prime Minister Louis St. Laurent, to replace the Viscount Alexander of Tunis as viceroy, and he occupied the post until succeeded by Georges Vanier in 1959.

 On September 16, 1925, Massey was sworn into the King's Privy Council for Canada, giving him the accordant style of The Honourable.
 However, Massey was later, as a former Governor General of Canada, entitled to be styled for life with the superior form of The Right Honourable.
 He subsequently continued his philanthropic work and founded Massey College at the University of Toronto and the Massey Lectures before he died on December 30, 1967.

 Early life, education, and career

 Massey was born in Toronto, Ontario, to Anna (née Vincent) and Chester Daniel Massey, the owner of the Massey-Harris Co. (predecessor to Massey Ferguson) and the patriarch of one of the city's wealthiest families.
 His brother was Canadian-American actor Raymond Massey.
-The Massey family, of British origin, had immigrated from Cheshire, England to the Massachusetts Bay Colony in 1630.
+The Massey family, of English origin, had immigrated from Cheshire, England, to the Massachusetts Bay Colony in 1630.
 The clan was strongly Methodist and played an important role in supporting local religious, cultural, and educational organizations, including Victoria University, Massey Hall, and the Metropolitan Methodist Church (now the Metropolitan United Church).
 Massey was thus raised among Toronto's elite, which gave him a number of social and familial connections throughout his life.
 However, despite their status as one of Toronto's richest families, the Methodist Masseys were not considered to be one of the FOOFs (Fine Old Ontario Families), the slightly disparaging term used to describe the clique of wealthy Anglican families of English and Loyalist descent who dominated the social life of Toronto from the late 18th century well into the 20th century.
 To compensate for their parvenus status, Massey together with other members of his family were much given to philanthropy.